Oluwatomilola/ajo/README.md

 ### 2. Configure Environment Variables

-Copy the example file and set the required values:\r
+Copy the example file and set the required values:

 ```bash
 cd frontend